Important application information for the Bachelor of Contemporary Music

 Requirements for Performance

 Applications will be accepted on the following instruments: Vocals, guitar, bass, keyboards/piano and drums and saxophone.
 Other instruments will be considered on a case-by-case basis.
-Please contact the Course Coordinator Matt Hill if you wish to audition on another instrument.
-For the video audition, you will need to perform two pieces (up to 10 minutes in length total), in contrasting styles and perform technical work as per the Audition guidelines and video submission instructions set out for each instrument (including vocals).
+Please contact the Course Coordinator Barry Hill if you wish to audition on another instrument.
+For the video audition, you will need to perform two pieces (up to 10 minutes in length total), in contrasting styles and perform technical work.
 In the interview, you will also be asked questions related to your musical background and achievements to date and your career aspirations.

 Requirements for Songwriting/Composition and Sound Production